StockSharp/AlgoTrading/API/0334_Hull_MA_K-Means_Cluster/README.md

 The **Hull MA K-Means Cluster** strategy is built around that trades based on Hull Moving Average direction with K-Means clustering for market state detection.

+Testing indicates an average annual return of about 97%.
+It performs best in the crypto market.

 Signals trigger when its indicators confirms trend changes on intraday (5m) data.
 This makes the method suitable for active traders.

 Stops rely on ATR multiples and factors like HullPeriod, ClusterDataLength.
 Adjust these defaults to balance risk and reward.